aws/eks-anywhere/docs/content/en/docs/reference/clusterspec/etcd.md

 The unstacked etcd topology is recommended for a HA cluster for the following reasons:

 * External etcd topology decouples the control plane components and etcd member.
 So if a control plane-only node fails, or if there is a memory leak in a component like kube-apiserver, it won't directly impact an etcd member.
 * Etcd is resource intensive, so it is safer to have dedicated nodes for etcd, since it could use more disk space or higher bandwidth.
 Having a separate etcd cluster for these reasons could ensure a more resilient HA setup.

-EKS-A supports both topologies.
+EKS Anywhere supports both topologies.
 In order to configure a cluster with the unstacked/external etcd topology, you need to configure your cluster by updating the configuration file before creating the cluster.
 This is a generic template with detailed descriptions below for reference:
 ```yaml
 apiVersion: anywhere.eks.amazonaws.com/v1alpha1
 kind: Cluster